What is anesthesia?

 - ClinicalTrials.gov: Anesthesia (National Institutes of Health)

-- Seniors and Anesthesia (American Society of Anesthesiologists)
+- Seniors: Surgery Risks and Anesthesia Complications (American Society of Anesthesiologists)